This Pulled Chuck Roast Recipe Is A Smoky Flavor Explosion

 My favorite cut for pot roast is a large boneless chuck roast full of rich, beefy flavor.
 A tough cut, beef chuck is the perfect candidate for braising because the moist heat of a little liquid in the pot slowly breaks down the tough connective tissue in the meat, rendering the beef juicy and fall apart tender.
 Although pot roast is fairly foolproof, the flavor is somewhat one-dimensional as everything mingles together in the pot.
-However, if you cook that same chuck roast with low and slow moist heat on a grill or smoker, you get deep smoky flavors that make the beef taste even better.
+However, if you cook that same chuck roast with low and slow moist heat on a grill or smoker, you get a pulled beef chuck roast that is moist, tender, and full of smoky deliciousness.

-For this recipe, you simply rub a 3 pound roast with Big Bad Beef Rub, smoke it at 225°F to an internal temperature of 160°F, and then wrap it in foil with a little beef broth to mirror the pot roasting method and help soften the tough connective tissue into rich-tasting collagen.
-When the meat reaches 205°F, you’ll have pulled beef chuck roast that is as fall apart tender as a pot roast but with a smoky flavor that’s perfect for pulled beef sandwiches, tacos, nachos, baked potatoes, and so much more!
+For this BBQ chuck roast recipe, you simply rub a 3 pound roast with Big Bad Beef Rub, smoke it at 225°F to an internal temperature of 160°F, and then wrap it in foil with a little beef broth to mirror the pot roasting method and help soften the tough connective tissue into rich-tasting collagen.
+When the meat reaches 205°F, you’ll have pulled beef chuck roast that is as fall-apart-tender as pot roast but with a smoky flavor that’s perfect for pulled beef sandwiches, tacos, nachos, baked potatoes, and so much more!

 This delicious recipe is as fall apart tender as a pot roast but with a smoky flavor that's perfect for pulled beef sandwiches, tacos, nachos, baked potatoes, and so much more!

-7) Serve.
+Serve.
 Remove the chuck roast from the smoker or grill and carefully open the foil to allow steam to escape.
 Alternatively you can store the wrapped chuck roast in a faux Cambro for up to two hours until ready to serve.
 Use two forks to shred the chuck roast just prior to serving.
 Also, be sure to check out this video from our friends how HowToBBQRight.com for smoked pulled chuck roast!